EmmanuelDemey/eslint-plugin-angular/docs/typecheck-object.md

 You should use the angular.isObject method instead of the default JavaScript implementation (typeof {} === "[object Object]").

+## Examples

+Examples with default configuration

+    /*eslint angular/typecheck-object: 2*/

+    // valid
+    angular.isObject(someObject);

+    // invalid
+    typeof someObject === 'object' // error: You should use the angular.isObject method

 ## Links

 * [Rule source](../rules/typecheck-object.js)